cadia-lvl/unit-selection-festival/README.md

 You can edit the run script to adapt it to your own data.

-If you are using the Talrómur corpus training the voice is as simple as:
+If you are using the Talrómur corpus and have set up the `ext/` directory correctly training the voice is as simple as:

 ```Bash